aahlenst/virtomate/docs/man/virtomate-domain-iface-list.rst

 Examples
 --------

-List all network interfaces of the domain *ubuntu-24.04* as as they are known to libvirt's built-in DHCP server:
+List all network interfaces of the domain *my-domain* as as they are known to libvirt's built-in DHCP server:

 .. code-block::

-   $ virtomate -p domain-iface-list ubuntu-24.04
+   $ virtomate -p domain-iface-list my-domain
    [
      {
        "addresses": [